• Skip to primary navigation

 3. Let’s make the dough.
 In a large mixing bowl, add the flour (add salt – optional) and then the sesame oil.
 Mix the flour with the oil by rubbing the mixture thoroughly with your hands, until you feel the oil is all blended in with the flour.

-Mixing sesame oil and flour
+Sesame oil and flour mix for Yakwa

 4. Mix the Soju and honey in a separate cup/bowl until the honey is all dissolved.
 Pour the soju/honey mixture into the flour mixture and gently press the dough to form a ball.
 Add more soju if you feel the dough is too dry.
-This is a picture of my mother-in-law’s dough, I think she ended up adding a bit more soju because it came out too dry.
+This is a picture of my mother-in-law’s dough, I think she ended up adding a bit more soju because it came out too dry.Yakwa dough

 5. Divide the dough in half.
-Roll out one half of the dough into 1/4 to 1/3 inch thick rectangular shape.
-Cut the dough into 1 inch wide strips and then cut the strips at an angle to make diamond shapes.
-Pierce a hole in the center using a chopstick – this is so the dough gets heated evenly in the oil.
+Roll out one half of the dough into a 1/4 to 1/3 inch thick rectangular shape.
+Cut the dough into 1-inch wide strips and then cut the strips at an angle to make diamond shapes.

-Cutting dough for Yakgwa
+Cut dough for Yakwa

 Yakwa frying in oil

-When it has soaked up all the syrup (about 20 min?), take it out of the syrup and place onto a plate.
+When it has soaked up all the syrup (about 20 min?), take it out of the syrup and place it onto a plate.
 I have seen recipes that soak yakgwa in syrup for up to 12 hrs!
-I have not tried that long but it’s up to you – I really don’t think it will make a big difference.
+I have not tried that long but it’s up to you – I don’t think it will make a big difference.
 Sprinkle the top with chopped pine nuts while it is still wet and the nuts will stick to it.

 Storage Tip for Yakgwa

-Yakwa/Yakgwa can be stored at cool room temperature for several days or can be kept in the fridge for longer periods.
+Yakwa / Yakgwa can be stored at cool room temperature for several days or can be kept in the fridge for longer periods.
 You can also freeze it and it will keep fresh longer.

 Try my Baked Yakgwa